rmkemker/RIT-18/README.md

 1. rit18_data_url: The URL to the current location of the data.
 2. evaluate_rit18.py: The evaluation script used to score the predicition map

-The data, once downloaded, is ~3.0GB.
+The data, once downloaded, is ~3.0GB (1.58 GB compressed).
 It is a .mat file containing a dictionary of various elements including:
 * 'train_data' : (7 x 9,393 x 5,642) numpy array containing the training ortho.
 The first six bands are the VNIR spectral bands and the 7th band is the mask of the orthomosaic.
 * 'train_labels': (9,393 x 5,642) numpy array containing the training labels.
 * 'val_data' : (7 x 8,833 x 6,918) numpy array containing the validation ortho.
 The first six bands are the VNIR spectral bands and the 7th band is the mask of the orthomosaic.